oliver-svrcek/Star_Wars_The_Bounty_Hunter_/README.md

 ## Installation

 To play the game go to releases and download ZIP archive for your operating system.\
-No installation is reqired, launch the game directly from executable file.
+No installation is reqired, unzip the archive and launch the game directly from executable file.

 ## Packages and plugins